ernfrid/cromwell_cost/README.md

 # cromwell_cost
 Estimate cost of cromwell workflow on Google.
+Doesn't include network egress or sustained usage discounts.
+Not all resource types included.

 ## Requirements
 python 2.7